fenago/data-science/lab_guides/Lab_9.md

 ![](./images/B15019_09_12.jpg)

-Caption: Feature importance of a Random Forest model

-Note

-Due to randomization, you may get a slightly different result.
+**Note:** Due to randomization, you may get a slightly different result.

 It might be a little difficult to evaluate which importance value corresponds to which variable from this output.
 Let\'s create a